cristianoliveira/obsh/README.md

 ## How do I use it?

-Assuming you use the feature Daily Notes of Obsidian, you can use obsh to generate a template of the daily notes.
-It creates a link between current note, the yesterday's note and tomorrow's note.
+Assuming you use Obsidian's Daily Notes feature, you can use `obsh` to generate a template of your daily notes.
+It creates a link between the current note and yesterday's note + tomorrow's note.

 During the day add notes on the section `## Inbox` of your daily note there goes all the random thoughts you have during the day and items you need to accomplish.
+I personally like the [Getting Things Done methodology](https://en.wikipedia.org/wiki/Getting_Things_Done).

 For instance: